-Subdivision Plat: see Plat, Subdivision.
+Subdivision Plat: a plat on which a subdivider's plan of subdivision is shown.
+Also see Plat, Subdivision.

 Subject Property: the property for which an application for development approval is filed.

 Substantial Alteration: alteration where the work area exceeds 50 percent of the aggregate area of the building or structure.